 Birchgrove Primary School must be a secure place for pupils to learn and develop.
 The physical safety of pupils when on school site is of paramount importance.
-Access to Birchgrove Primary School site is strictly monitored and reviewed in line with the Local Authority guidance on the Health and Safety of school premises.
+Access to the school site is strictly monitored and reviewed in line with the Local Authority guidance on the Health and Safety of school premises.